 - From Trauma: Psychological trauma is a kind of damage that happens to one’s mind and body.
 This kind of damage is especially common in childhood when we are the most vulnerable, but it is also possible to develop trauma in adulthood from a severely distressing event.

 Common causes for developing trauma in childhood are physical and sexual abuse.
 When our caregivers are emotionally callous with us, it’s possible to develop trauma from that as well.
 One can also develop trauma from war, from an automotive accident, burglary, etc.

 The body and mind dissociate so that a person can function in these kinds of high-stress environments.
 Depersonalization and derealization may happen as a way of preventing such a breakdown.
 We may feel cut off from our negative emotions, so we don’t get overwhelmed.
 But as a result, we get cut off from positive emotions, like love and happiness, as well.
-We may become numb and the world might feel unreal.
+We may suddenly lack emotions and become numb and the world might feel unreal.
 We lose our sense of self and may feel like a lost soul wandering the planet.

 There are a number of other causes that could trigger DP/DR as well.
 I have an article listing out over 12 different causes and triggers of depersonalization and derealization.

 Ok, so what about the symptoms?
 While each person experiences DP/DR in a slightly different way, most people experience certain common symptoms.
 Here are some major symptoms of DP/DR:

 - Detachment from self, feeling as though one is watching a movie about oneself.